One Sunday in November, I sat down in a busy coffee shop in Los Angeles. Four women were sitting alone, each quietly drinking their coffee.

 I observed their postures, their body language, their facial expressions… their sadness.

-All of a sudden, one woman jumped up, wiped her eyes and dashed off.
+All of a sudden one woman jumped up, wiped her eyes and dashed off.
 After a while, the second woman did the same: just as she seemed to become aware of a painful emotion, she jumped up and left.
 It was eerie to watch, like seeing someone burn themselves on a hot stove and pull away.

 Now, if there’s anywhere in the world where it might be considered ‘normal’ to approach strangers in a coffee shop, it’s Los Angeles.
 I decided to be bold and introduce myself to the remaining two women.
+Both opened up.

 One confided about the pain she experienced when her husband left her, the other choked back tears as she relayed fears about supporting her two children alone after her divorce.

 When I asked them what made them want to jump up and leave the moment they tuned into those feelings of despair, the answer was blurted out almost simultaneously…

 “I cannot fall apart.
 I just don’t have the time.”

 That Sunday in the coffee shop changed everything for me.
 It was then that I realised how much human beings struggle to face up to their feelings.

 The busier we get, the lower our tolerance for pain.